 Through my interest in London politics I began to conceive of small-scale urban changes as a microcosm of larger social and cultural transformations.
 In 1992 I completed my PhD on urban environmental policies in London and Hamburg: I chose a German city because I wanted to learn another language and also develop a knowledge of urban developments in other countries.
 In recent years I have diversified my interests to include representations of cities in art and cinema as well as exploring the often hidden structures that enable modern cities to function such as technological networks.

 Between 1992 and 1997 I worked in the School of European Studies - now sadly disbanded - at the University of Sussex where I worked among an amazingly diverse range of academics.
 Since 1997 I have taught geography at University College London where I was director of the UCL Urban Laboratory from 2005 to 2011.
 I am also a co-founder of the Urban Salon which links urbanists across London.
 Among the courses I have offered at UCL are Cyborg urbanization, Landscape and power and overseas fieldclasses in Berlin.
 I also have many past and present graduate students working on a variety of topics ranging from urban nature in Buenos Aires to the circulation of indoor air in New York City.
 I have often been involved in cross disciplinary supervision for my graduate students linking geography with architecture, engineering and other approaches.
-In addition to my post at UCL I have also been a visiting scholar at Columbia University, Humboldt University, Newcastle University and UCLA.
+In addition to my post at UCL I have also been a visiting scholar at Columbia University, Humboldt University, Newcastle University, TU Berlin, and UCLA.